union-imgcross icon

 Severance pay

-Employees receive severance pay, equivalent to one or three months' salary, depending on their tenure.
+Employees receive severance pay equal to one or three months' salary, depending on their tenure.
 This payment is made with their final salary.
 The terms and conditions for severance pay are outlined in the collective agreement, adhering to the Danish Salaried Employees Act.

 Working conditions

-• The workplace should have the optimum temperature, preferably between 20 and 22 degrees Celsius, adequate ventilation, proper lighting, noise cancellation, and so on.
+3. The workplace should have the optimum temperature, preferably between 20 and 22º Celsius (68 - 71.6º F), adequate ventilation, proper lighting, noise cancellation, etc.

 Anti-discrimination laws/acts

-Denmark's law prohibits discrimination in the workplace based on factors like race, religion, sexual orientation, or age.
+Denmark's laws prohibit workplace discrimination based on factors like race, religion, sexual orientation, or age.
 Employees facing discrimination can file complaints with the Board of Equal Treatment, accessible via the National Board of Appeals website.

 Health & Safety